 Babies are helpless, defenceless little creatures who need comfort.
 At a young age, they need their parents…a lot!
 They need to be carried, touched and comforted.
 It’s as necessary as food!
-They’re crying because they need their mum.
+They’re crying because they need their mum or dad.
 How could that be a bad thing?

 I recently read Tizzie Hall’s book, Save Our Sleep, Toddler.
 I wanted to make sure I had a well-rounded understanding of all aspects of sleep training.
 One paragraph caught my attention:

 “I often come across a toddler who has learnt to vomit at bedtime during failed attempts at controlled crying.
 If you have one of these toddlers you will need to teach her that vomiting will not get your attention or buy any extra time.
 This is hard, but it has to be done to stop the vomiting.
 The way you achieve this is to make the bed vomit-proof.”

 Does this make you feel…sick?
 This advice is akin to cruelty to children.
 Suggesting parents ignore their child who is so upset they vomit is criminal.
 Yet, Tizzie is a best-selling author.
 How many books would she sell if it were babies buying books and not adults?

 Many believe babies and children must fit around adult schedules and adhere to artificial timetables.
 Parent-led rather than baby-led parenting has become the standard.
 The notion that “the baby is never to inconvenience the adult” is an oxymoron.
 There is nothing convenient about parenting.
 Becoming a parent has been the most inconvenient….blissful, joyous, awe-inspiring, humbling experience of my life.